Godmartinz/Node-LTI-1.3-library/README.md

 ### 2. Setup Server and Routes

 This library requires the use of an Express server.
-Setup a basic Express server, add middleware, and routes within your server.js file to launch your Tool.
+Setup a basic Express server add middleware, and routes within your server.js file to launch your Tool.
 You can refer to the server.js example file in our Example Tool.

+In addition, add the following to your server:

 *Middleware to store session information*
 ```